KnowTheCode/debug-toolkit/readme.txt

 * Better variable inspection - no need to use `var_dump`, `print_r`, or X-debug
 * An interactive way to back trace the program's execution order

+This plugin requires a minimum of PHP 5.6.

 == Better PHP Error Interface from Whoops ==

 The built-in PHP error container is basic and not as helpful as it could be.
 On top of that, it's rather ugly.
 Wouldn't you agree?